 If you really have to use a plugin, then you may want to use a plugin with support for external cloud compression.
 This will reduce the load on your website/server.

 Note, though, that even with external compression, the performance of your website will degrade since the images have to be moved from/to the server.
 It’s really best to solve the image compression using server-side software.

 Lazy loading images

 Regardless of how you optimize and compress your website images, you should probably always lazy load your images.
-Lazy loading means that only the images that are visible for the visitor, on their screen, are initially loaded.
-The rest of the images are loaded as/when the visitor views them, or scrolls the screen.
+Lazy loading means that only the images that are visible to the visitor on their screen are initially loaded.
+The rest of the images are loaded as/when the visitor views them or scrolls the screen.

 There are two ways to lazy load images today.

 There’s a good plugin for this, simply named Lazy load.
 Install/activate it, and it just works.

 With the “new” lazy load technique, the new attribute loading=lazy is added to all website images.
 This attribute is currently only supported by Google Chrome, but more web browsers are likely to support it in the future.